 - How and why does spending differ across states?

-In 2016, state and local governments spent $280 billion, or 10 percent of direct general spending.2 As a share of direct general state and local spending, health and hospitals.2 Health and hospitals combined were the fourth-largest expenditure in 2018 and roughly equal to higher education expenditures.
+In 2017, state and local governments spent $294 billion, or 10 percent of direct general spending.2 As a share of direct general state and local spending, health and hospitals.2 Health and hospitals combined were the fourth-largest expenditure in 2018 and roughly equal to higher education expenditures.